abeep/Hazelblast/README.md

     }

 There is functionality in Hazelblast to use POJO's or Spring to run this service on each Hazelcast node.
-It is quite simple to add additional strategies for running services.
+It is quite simple to add additional strategies like Guice for running services.

 There currently are 2 different types of calls